HighResMusicPlayer/hrmp/doc/man/hrmp.1.rst

 COPYRIGHT
 =========

-hrmp is licensed under the 3-clause BSD License.
+hrmp is licensed under the GNU Public License version 3.

 SEE ALSO
 ========